knhash/knhash.github.io/_posts/2017-12-12-intern-log-day-55.md

 > Takeaway #3: Laziness is **good**.
 It instils **efficiency**.

 We made scripts.
 A **lot** of them.
 We had _scripts in place to run tests, scripts to manage input data, scripts to process images, to move batches of images, rename images, and scripts to automate GUI sequences of processing input data_.
 That was one of the **cool** ones.
 We would run the script, sit back and watch as the cursor would move around the screen clicking buttons, selecting stuff, typing paths and saving images.
-Jith wrote a whole article on our scripting adventure.
+Jith wrote a whole article on our scripting adventure, [here](https://medium.com/@abhijith0505/d-r-y-automation-has-you-covered-b470682a65a3).

 The scripts were our secret weapon.
 We would be able to complete our tasks in one tenth the time it took the previous interns.
 We managed to complete a long standing dataset cleaning task with a convoluted series of instructions and scripts.
 Without the scripts though it would have been a _nightmare_.